srobinson0586/ttg-basic/1-python-programming/1.13_dictionaries/dictionaries.md

 ### JSON

-Python dictionaries are very similar to JavaScript Object Notation (JSON) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays.
+Python dictionaries are very similar to JavaScript Object Notation (JSON) which is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays.
 The following is an example:
 ```json
 {
     "API_KEY": "RU5TIFRvdmFyLU1hcnF1ZXogd2F6IGhlcmUgPjopIA==",